akshaygelani/evently-invite/README.md

 - **Compatibility**: This project works best in modern browsers.
 - **Customization**: Feel free to modify the HTML and CSS files to suit your event's theme.
+- **Mobile-Friendly**: The design is responsive and optimized for mobile usage.

 ## 🤝 Contributions